-Database Representation5
+Database Representation

-The same structure can be used for all internal and customers' needs, so all needs can be represented by one item type called NEED.
-This item type will be hierarchical and auto-numbered to allow reordering of the hierarchies.
-The hierarchical numbers will be stored in the NEED items' Key attribute, and will use a prefix Internal for internal needs and a suitable abbreviation for each customer's needs.
+The same structure can be used for customer and internal needs, so we use one item type called NEED.
+This type will be hierarchical and auto-numbered to allow reordering of the hierarchies.
+The hierarchical numbers will be stored in the items' Key attribute, and will use a prefix Internal for internal needs and a suitable abbreviation for each customer's needs.
 The Key values' format is therefore: